ajoyfuljester/ajoyfuljester/README.md

         - tame an army of crows
             - train an army of crows
                 - train an army of crows to poop on people who wronged me
+- grow a useful plant, like an apple tree or peanuts
 - and probably more that i forgot about